DEShawResearch/random123/README.md

 of the cloned repo and use the Random123 header files, types, and functions in your application.

-There is a top-level GNUmakefile with "install" and "install-html" targets.
-The former will copy header files to $(DESTDIR)$(includedir) (default: /usr/local/include).
-The latter will run doxygen, with OUTPUT_DIRECTORY=$(DESTDIR)$(docdir)/html (default: /usr/local/doc/Random123/html).

-In addition to the `include/` files which implement the library, the distribution also contains an `examples/` and a `tests/` directory.
-Users are **STRONGLY ADVISED** to compile and run the tests in `tests/` before using Random123 in an application (see <!-- @ref TestsREADME--> `tests/README`).
+Users and packagers are **STRONGLY ADVISED** run `make check` to compile and run the tests in `tests/` before using Random123 in an application (see <!-- @ref TestsREADME--> "tests/README").
 Do not use the library if any tests fail.
-(It is not a failure for a test to report that it cannot run because of missing hardware capabilities like 64bit multiply,
-SSE, AES-NI or compiler capabilities)
+(It is not a failure for a test to report that it cannot run because of missing hardware capabilities like 64bit multiply, SSE, AES-NI or compiler capabilities)

+The top-level GNUmakefile also has "install", "html", and "install-html" targets.
+The former will copy header files to
+\$(DESTDIR)\$(includedir) (default: /usr/local/include).
+The second
+will run doxygen, replacing anything in docs/html.
+The last will install the documentation in \$(DESTDIR)\$(docdir)/html (default:
+/usr/local/doc/Random123/html).

 ## Usage